CLASSICAL EASTERN PHILOSOPHY

 To acquire humaneness, I should develop the virtues of dignity and patience, which will help me be at peace regardless of the difficulties that I face in life.

 Central to the concept of humaneness is the Confucian principle of reciprocity (shu), which is “Do not do to others what you would not have them do to you.”
-This principle is similar to the famous Golden Rule in the New Testament, namely, “Do to others what you would want done to yourself.”
+This principle is similar to the famous Golden Rule, namely, “Do to others what you would want done to yourself.”
 The principle difference, though, is that the Golden Rule puts forward a positive duty, that is, I should treat you benevolently or charitably since that is how I prefer to be treated.
 The principle of reciprocity, on the other hand, involves negative duties to avoid harm.
-For example, I should not steal from or lie to you since I would not want that kind of treatment myself.
+For example, I should not steal from you or lie to you since I would not want that kind of treatment myself.
 Because of this difference in emphasis, the principle of reciprocity is sometimes called the “Silver Rule.”
-We find Confucius state the principle of reciprocity in a several of passages throughout the Analects.
+We find Confucius present the principle of reciprocity in several passages throughout the Analects.
 In one case he chastises a student for not following the principle: “Tzu-kung said, ‘What I do not wish people to do to me, I also wish not to do to people.’
 The Master said, ‘you have not attained to that’” (ibid, 5.11).
 In another passage Confucius states that the principle of reciprocity should be the guiding principle of ones life: “Tzu-kung asked, saying, ‘Is there one word that may serve as a rule of practice for all one’s life?’
 The Master said, ‘Is not reciprocity such a word?
 What you do not want done to yourself, do not do to others’” (ibid, 15.23).
 In another passage, the principle appears among a longer list of moral recommendations: